AdoryVo/AdoryVo/README.md

 -->

 ### What's going on:
-- 🔭 I’m currently working on personal projects to practice my creativity and strengthen my skills
+- 🔭 I’m currently working on personal projects w/ TypeScript, React, Next.js, Prisma, and Chakra UI.
 - 🌱 I’m currently learning how to build a Rust backend API using Luca Palmieri's book [Zero to Production In Rust](https://www.zero2prod.com/)
-- 📋 Technologies I want to learn more about: Vue, Electron, Go, React Native, Deno, Flutter, Redis, AWS, Next.js
+- 📋 Technologies I want to learn more about: Electron, Go, React Native, Vue, GraphQL, Flutter, Deno, AWS, Redis
 - 📫 How to reach me: business@adoryvo.com

 _**Check out [my LinkedIn](https://www.linkedin.com/in/adoryvo/) and [my website](https://www.adoryvo.com/) for more information!**_